 Save on your back-to-school needs—find deals and earn cash back on brand name clothing, electronics, books, computers and other merchandise and services from thousands of leading companies and local retailers through the NEA Discount Marketplace.

 While you’re back-to-school shopping, maximize your cash back with the NEA® Customized Cash Rewards Visa Signature® credit card.
 You’ll earn 3% cash back in the category of your choice: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings.
 You’ll automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
-Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.
+Earn 3% and 2% cash back on the first $2,500 in combined purchases each quarter in the choice category, and at grocery stores and wholesale clubs, then earn unlimited 1% thereafter.

-And there’s a special incentive offer for new account holders.
+And there’s a special bonus offer for new account holders.
 Click the link above to learn more about this online offer.

 Don't forget to check out our extensive Teacher Discounts list for books and magazines, clothing and jewelry, classroom supplies and teaching aids, professional development, electronics, food and much more.
 We’ve scoured the stores and done the deals-searching for you!